Tips on Choosing the Correct Motorcycle Tires

 Bead is the part that mates to the wheel, and it is steel wire covered heavily with rubber.
 It sticks closely to the wheel to prevent it from slipping rotationally in the tire.

-You will hear terms such as bias-play or radial, which refers to the carcass or the body of the tire under the tread.
+You will hear terms such as bias-play or radial, which refers to the carcass or the tire’s body under the tread.
 These terms indicate how the tire is constructed.

 A vital part in the tire that connects the tread and the bead.
 This area in the tire is responsible for the tire’s handling and load transfer capabilities.